vantage-sh/docs.vantage.sh/docs/kubernetes_agent.md

    ```bash
    helm upgrade -n vantage vka vantage/vantage-kubernetes-agent --install --set agent.token=$VANTAGE_API_TOKEN,agent.clusterID=$CLUSTER_ID --create-namespace
    ```

+### (Optional) Enable Collection of Annotations and Namespace Labels

+You can optionally enable the collection of Annotations and Namespace labels.

+- **Annotations.** The agent accepts a comma-separated list of annotation keys, called `VANTAGE_ALLOWED_ANNOTATIONS`, as an environment variable at startup.
+To enable collection of Annotations, configure the `agent.allowedAnnotations` [parameter of the Helm chart](https://github.com/vantage-sh/helm-charts/blob/main/charts/vantage-kubernetes-agent/values.yaml#L31) with a list of Annotations to be sent to Vantage.
+Note there is a max of 10 annotations, and values are truncated after 100 characters.
+- **Namespace labels.** The agent accepts `VANTAGE_COLLECT_NAMESPACE_LABELS` as an environment variable at startup.
+To enable collection of Namespace labels, configure the `agent.collectNamespaceLabels` [parameter of the Helm chart](https://github.com/vantage-sh/helm-charts/blob/main/charts/vantage-kubernetes-agent/values.yaml#L34).

 ### Resource Usage {#resource-usage}

 The limits provided within the Helm chart are set low to support small clusters (approximately 10 nodes) and should be considered the minimum values for deploying an agent.